epam/ai-dial/docs/Deployment/Azure Model Deployment.md

    ![](img/step3.jpg)

 4. You may need to request access to Azure OpenAI Services.
 Follow the link in the notification to do that.
+You can review this form by following [this link](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUNTZBNzRKNlVQSFhZMU9aV09EVzYxWFdORCQlQCN0PWcu)

    ![](img/step5.jpg)